 Supply Chain Optimization

 Additionally, graduates can pursue a PhD for a career in research or academia.
 ENSAI proposes a PhD in Applied Mathematics (Statistics and related fields).
-ENSAI PhD students are enrolled in the MathSTIC Doctoral School, which is operated jointly by several regional institutions of higher education including the University of Rennes 1, the University of Rennes 2, INSA Rennes, Institut Mines-Telecom Atlantique, and Ecole Normale Supérieure de Rennes.
+ENSAI PhD students are enrolled in the MathSTIC Doctoral School, which is operated jointly by several regional institutions of higher education including the Ecole Normale Supérieure de Rennes, INSA Rennes, Institut Mines-Telecom Atlantique, the University of Rennes 1, and the University of Rennes 2.
 ENSAI also proposes joint PhD programs in Economics and Computer Science in collaboration with partner establishments from Rennes, Paris Saclay,or institutions abroad.

 PhD students at ENSAI take advantage of the dynamic, interdisciplinary research environment of the renowned CREST research lab and its team.
 The CREST laboratory is characterized by a strong attachment to quantitative methods, data, mathematical modeling, and the continuous movement between theoretical models and empirical evidence to analyze concrete scientific, economic, and societal problems.